estnltk/maltparser_training/readme.md

    * "The Estonian UD treebank": <https://github.com/UniversalDependencies/UD_Estonian>
    * "Estonian Dependency Treebank": <https://github.com/EstSyntax/EDT>

-Download and install EstNLTK (ver 1.4+) with Python 3.4.x:
+Download and install EstNLTK (ver 1.4+ or later) with Python 3.4.x:

    * Most scripts in this repository have been developed and tested with Python 3.4.x (so compatibility with version 2.7.x is not guaranteed);
-   * In order to use these scripts, you need to install the latest development version of EstNLTK that includes the improved syntactic parsing interface.
+   * In order to use these scripts, you need to install the version of EstNLTK that includes the improved syntactic parsing interface:
+      * Install the version 1.4.1 or any later version;
-   For that, clone the repository, checkout the development commit [cebee219231ac8b404e3a5fb99aded802e32954f](https://github.com/estnltk/estnltk/tree/cebee219231ac8b404e3a5fb99aded802e32954f) (or any following commit under the version 1.4), and install the development version of EstNLTK;
+      * Alternatively, you can use a development version 1.4.0+ in a following way: clone the repository, checkout the development commit [cebee219231ac8b404e3a5fb99aded802e32954f](https://github.com/estnltk/estnltk/tree/cebee219231ac8b404e3a5fb99aded802e32954f) (or any following commit under the version 1.4.0), and install the development version of EstNLTK;

 <!-- TODO: it should point to a stable version, if finally available -->